Caramel Molasses Cookies

 If you’d like to make caramel from scratch instead, try my salted caramel recipe (with step-by-step photos).
 Try that with or without salt as the cookie’s drizzle.

 I took these cookies over to Kevin’s friends at the motorcycle shop.
-(Yes, Kevin rides a motorcycle.
-Yes, I’ve been on it.
-Yes!
-It’s scary.)
 The big manly motorcycle guys completely melted into a pool of cookie nirvana.

 “Sally, these are the best cookies in the entire world.”